 The golf course is a significant designed historic landscape.

 • It consists of lawns, tees, fairways, greens, and concrete paths for maintenance vehicles.

-- There are over 350 trees that define the space and boundaries between holes and frame views from the tees to the holes
+• There are over 350 trees that define the space and boundaries between holes and frame views from the tees to the holes

 • While the property has experienced some alterations, they are all related to it’s evolution as a community golf course over time.
 As such the property retains a high degree of integrity of location, design, setting, materials, workmanship, feeling, and association to convey its significance.

-In photo at right, you see many people sitting enjoying a meal, this has always been a spot to talk to neighbors and make new friends.
+Weddington Golf & Tennis has always been a spot to talk to neighbors and make new friends.

-- the draw isn’t only the multi-generational game of golf, it has also been a local meeting spot.
+• The draw isn’t only the multi-generational game of golf, it has also been a local meeting spot.

-- The café is still successful and enjoyed by our community.
+• The café is still successful and enjoyed by our community.
 There is no fee to enter the property, some come just for a coffee and a chat.

-- Same benches are lined behind driving range to watch people practice as one learns by watching.
+• The same benches are lined behind driving range to watch people practice as one learns by watching.

-- This property has been part of community and culture of this neighborhood from the middle of the last century.
+• This property has been part of community and culture of this neighborhood from the middle of the last century.

-- Tennis courts were added in 1974.
+• Tennis courts were added in 1974.
 During this time period many golf facilities added tennis courts as that sport grew in popularity.